15

 The stage had stilled again after they left.

-Wading through the crowd like he wasn’t late, like he wasn’t expected, like this entire event was a personal inconvenience he was somehow making fashionable.
+Wading through the crowd like he wasn’t late, like he wasn’t expected.

 Varun.